Today you take your first steps towards becoming a ninja/Jedi/assassin/superhero, without needing to step foot in a gym.

 Some people use the training to slim WAY down, others like me, use it to pack some muscle on (click on each photo for the story!):

-Now, not only do ninja/assassin/gymnasts look good, they can also do some pretty cool party tricks – like Jim doing handstands on chairs above.
+Now, not only do ninja/assassin/gymnasts look good, they can also do some pretty cool party tricks – like Jim doing one-arm handstands:

 I don’t think I’ll be doing handstands on stacked chairs anytime soon, or busting out one-handed handstands, but it’s amazing to know what our bodies are capable of when we train them with conviction and follow the right progressions!